Kaltsoon/nosql/material/4-mongo-python.md

   # Request other attributes from the user...
   author = input("Author ID:")

+  # Before inserting, we can also check that the author document exists to enforce referential integrity

   book = {
     # Other keys matching the document's attributes...
     # We need to use an ObjectId object as the author attribute value